robertpeteuil/terraform-installer/README.md

 CPU architecture is detected for each OS accordingly:

-- Linux / Windows (WSL since this is a Bash script) - detected with dpkg
+- Linux / Windows (WSL since this is a Bash script)
+  - detected with `lscpu` or by inspecting `/proc/cpuinfo`
 - macOS - uses Default - only terraform CPU Arch available on macOS is `AMD64`
 - Default Value - `AMD64`